cloudfoundry-incubator/kubecf/doc/rfd/rfd/0007/README.md

 A k8s native component like [kube-state-metrics[(https://github.com/kubernetes/kube-state-metrics)]
 that is deployable on a pod, monitors the k8s API server, and generates metrics.
-It is important that it can be configurable regarding the namespace or namespaces that can collect from and acceptable from a security perspective.
+It is important that it can be configured regarding the namespace(s) it collects from and acceptable from a security perspective.

 ### Metrics collector